arturz/live_view_responsive/README.md

 end
 ```

-- ✅ Gives greater control what is rendered.
+- ✅ Gives greater control over what is rendered.
 - ✅ Assigned media queries are just boolean values updated automatically.

 Works only in [live components](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveComponent.html).
-Both `use LiveviewResponsive` and `<.liveview_responsive />` are required to make media query assigns work.
+Both `use LiveViewResponsive` and `<.live_view_responsive myself={@myself} />` are required to make media query assigns work.

 ## API

 ### Using properties

-To make things more idiomatic to Phoenix Liveview, its preferred to use snake_case shorthants to construct media queries, but kebab-case syntax is also supported.
+To make things more idiomatic to Phoenix LiveView, its preferred to use snake_case shorthands to construct media queries, but the kebab-case syntax is also supported.

-For a list of all possible shorthands see: TODO
+For a list of all possible shorthands see [query_builder.ex](https://github.com/arturz/live_view_responsive/blob/1a3649fd36ebd94bb15fa457e30691c890c9e047/lib/live_view_responsive/query_builder.ex#L4).

-If shorthand type is `string_or_number`, any number given will be expanded to px (`1234` becomes `1234px`).
+If shorthand accepts a string or number, any number given will be expanded to px (`1234` becomes `1234px`).

-Media queries can be constructed like this:
+Media query assigns can be constructed like this:

 ```elixir
 socket